HSOFEUP/431homework/HW6/README.md

 **431 Assignment 6**

-1. An Answer Sketch and Grades will appear here when the deadline is reached for this Assignment.
+1. An Answer Sketch and Grading Rubric are found above now.
+2. Grades will be posted here as soon as they are available.

 # A Partial Rubric